mrsurya1304/Online-TTE/README.md

 # OnlineTTE
-OnlineTTE is a digital ticket checking app which aims to digitalize the manual checking (currently done by paper ticket charts) of train ticket reservations in India.
+- OnlineTTE is a digital ticket checking app built in Java (NetBeans IDE and SQLite database) which aims to digitalize the manual checking (currently done by paper ticket charts) of train ticket reservations in India.
-This app can help the TTE check tickets faster, reduce the number of TTEs, collect fines from rule violators and generate reports for the Indian Railways.
+- This app can help the TTE check tickets faster, reduce the number of TTEs, collect fines from rule violators and generate reports for the Indian Railways.
-Most importantly this application can help reduce the wastage of paper by eliminating ticket charts.
+- Most importantly this application can help reduce the wastage of paper by eliminating ticket charts.

 # How to run this application on your computer from GitHub
 1. Copy the repository link from Github under the Code section
 2. Open Netbeans IDE Click on Team -> Git -> Clone and Paste the copied repository link on the repository link field
 3. Click on Proxy Configuration and click on Test connection.
-Ensure you get a tick then click OK.
+Ensure you get a successfull connection then click OK.
-4. Select a convinient path to clone the repository and click Next then from the available branches select master branch and click Next
+4. Select a convinient path to clone the repository and click Next
+5. From the available branches select master branch and click Next
 5. Verify the parent directory, check the details and click Finish.
 (Your project files will be ready in the folder you specified)
 6. You can click Open Project to open your project You can ignore the project problems dialog
-7. Verify you have the onlinette.sql file for the dummy databases.
-Go to the cloned project folder and Click OnlineTTE -> database.
-You can also download it on the database folder in Github
-8. Open XAAMP server and start the Apache and MySQL services and open the MySQL admin page (phpmyadmin).
-9. Click on New to create a new database and name it onlinette then click create.
-10. Click on the onlinette database and click on Import
-11. Click on Choose file and select the onlinette.sql file then click Go.
-The required tables for the project will be added
+8. Click on the play button to run the project
-12. Now return to NetBeans and run the project.
-The project will now work.
-Enjoy

 # How to use OnlineTTE
 - You can log in to the system by entering the correct credentials provided to you as a TTE.